jvalenchon/master_thesis/README.md

 - Tensorflow 1.1.0
 - RBFOpt (for optimization) https://github.com/coin-or/rbfopt

+The TADPOLE dataset can be downloaded by registering to ADNI (http://adni.loni.usc.edu/tadpole-challenge-dataset-available/).

 FILES FOR EVERY ARCHITECTURES

 read_tadpole.py : functions to preprocess the tadpole dataset and matrices stored in .csv files